How to Build a Chat or Messaging App: The Ultimate Guide

 Once a product team or a startup founder has identified an opportunity to build a chat app, research into the best chat development processes can quickly return an overwhelming volume of information.
 Hundreds if not thousands of code examples are available online for chat app projects of all types and sizes, but it can be difficult to determine whether a given approach will meet your needs without a great deal of time-consuming and costly trial and error.
 Another decision product teams face early on is whether to build or buy chat functionality.
 Development costs can be unpredictable, and it’s challenging to strike the right balance between a unique, customized chat product and one that feels familiar and intuitive while performing reliably.

 If you’re in the process of planning and scoping a chat app project and/or gathering and allocating resources for that project, this comprehensive guide is for you.
-As a leading provider of chat technology, we’ve distilled everything you need to know into a digestible overview, from competitive analysis to chat features, technical requirements, development steps, and common challenges.
+As a leading provider of a chat API, we’ve distilled everything you need to know into a digestible overview, from competitive analysis to chat features, technical requirements, development steps, and common challenges.
 For a holistic look at every ingredient that goes into building a commercially successful messaging app, read the entire guide straight through — or, if you’re short on time, skip to the most relevant sections using the table of contents below.

 Contents